lioriz/geekcon-rpi-fart/README.md

 - Built for GeekCon 2024
 - Optimized for Raspberry Pi 4
-- Uses TensorFlow for machine learning
+- Uses motor control and audio playback for autonomous robot behavior